 A bathroom is the perfect space for coastal decor, but you can overdo it, ending up with a space that looks themed.
-'I love the approach taken in the bathroom, above,' says Homes & Gardens' Editor in Chief Lucy Searle.
+'I love the approach taken in the bathroom, above,' says Lucy Searle, global editor in chief of Homes & Gardens.
 'Red, white and blue is always elegant and smart, and if there is the merest hint of a seaside motif, you can get away with what is quite a traditional approach.'

 How do you decorate with a coastal theme?

 To decorate with a coastal theme, consider color, materials, and the atmosphere of the space.